Do you suffer from – SOSOSS – same ole’ same ole’ salmon syndrome?

 2 teaspoon Espellette

 1 sprig thyme

 1 tablespoon dark brown sugar

 1 tablespoon lemon juice

 Place the Pernod in small sauce pan over medium heat.
 Let the alcohol briefly burn off.

 Add the water, salt, sugar, chili powder and Espellette and bring to a boil.
 Reduce heat down to a simmer.
 Simmer for 4-5 min.
 Pour liquid into a plastic deli container or bowl.
 Add lemon juice, grapefruit zest and picked thyme leaves.
 Let cool completely.

 Lay the sliced Verlasso salmon down flat in a shallow bowl or dish so that all the pieces are not touching.
 Pour the cold cure over the Verlasso salmon to completely cover the sliced fish.
 Let cure for 2-3 min depending on how thick the slices are.
 Remove from cure and set aside.

 Tequila CHAMUCOS Citrus Salmon Cure

-After the 5 hours of curing remove the salmon from the liquid and preferably any salt that has not dissolved. place the salmon on to a plate, drizzle with EVOO and reserve black peppercorns, add the aromatics and voila, you are ready to serve as you like!
+After 5 hours of curing, remove the salmon from the liquid and preferably any salt that has not dissolved.
+Place the salmon on a plate, drizzle with EVOO and reserve black peppercorns, add the aromatics and voila, you are ready to serve as you like!